RyanCharlesNeu/Autonomous-Rover-Research/README.md

 <img src="assets/Cad" width="39%" /> <img src="assets/ESC&BatteryMount.jpeg" width="39%" />

 *CAD design (left) and the 3D-printed PETG battery holder and ESC mounts (right).
 Mounting holes were drill pressed and the parts secured to the bottom plate of chassis.*

+The battery mount uses M5 bolts (32 TPI, 1.5" length) into the PETG mount.
+The ESC mounts use a sliding fit tolerance to seat the ESCs securely while allowing for removal.

 <img src="assets/IMG_1199.jpeg" width="39%" />